 Evidence suggests that wearing a face covering does not protect you from catching COVID-19.
 However, if you are infected but have not yet developed symptoms, it may provide some protection for others you come into close contact with.
 Face coverings do not replace social distancing.

-Face coverings can be obtained in several varieties from medical grade to simple cotton fabric pulled up over the face.
+Face masks can be obtained in several varieties from medical grade to simple cotton fabric pulled up over the face.
 Thumbsie® fabric face masks are made of a double layer of fabric, are reusable and have a pocket to insert a filter or disposable layer (such as a tissue), they are not medical grade.

 Let’s have a look at some examples of where and when fabric face masks or other varieties of children’s face coverings should be worn, particularly as people set off on their summer holidays or days out: